-The endoscopist will place a flexible endoscope into your back passage.
+Your endoscopist will put a gloved and lubricated finger into your back passage to check for any problems.
+They will then place a flexible endoscope into your back passage.
 Air will be blown into your large bowel to help the endoscopist have a clear view.